-PLC duplicates the Agency's July 2020 nursing home projections for all of District 7 (including Subdistrict 7-4/Seminole County) to indicate a net need for 39 community nursing home beds.
-PLC points out and the reviewer confirms that the Agency's need estimate indicates that of all subdistrict's in District 7, Seminole County's net need is greater than any other subdistrict in the district, with Subdistrict 7-2 (Orange County) having the next highest need in District 7 (14 beds), for the January 2021 planning horizon.
+PLC duplicates the Agency's July 2021 nursing home projections for all of District 7 (including Subdistrict 7-4/Seminole County) to indicate a net need for 17 community nursing home beds.
+PLC points out and the reviewer confirms that the Agency's need estimate indicates that of all subdistricts in District 7, Seminole County's net need is second in the district, next to Subdistrict 7-2 (Orange County) with a net need of 51.